CathyGuang/Timesheet-System/README.md

 * Clients are now presented first on the create/edit class pages

-* Volunteers now have flexible roles, like staff
+* Volunteers now have flexible class roles, like staff

 ### Version 1.0